kushagharahi/kushagharahi.github.io/src/content/blog/posts/asrock_z77_extreme4_gtx_970_high_sierra_hackintosh/post.md

 - Add a bios entry for Clover with `efibootmgr -c -L “Clover UEFI” -l “\EFI\CLOVER\CLOVERX64.EFI”`
 - Make it the first bios entry with `efibootmgr -o 0000`
 - If you screw this up, no biggie, just do a CMOS reset and try again!
 You can always fall back to booting from your macOS bootable USB

+## Congratulations you should have a mostly working Hackintosh now!

+### To-Do
+- Figure out power management and sleep